rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

     applications and services start correctly.
 You can schedule reboots from the MyRackspace portal.

 #### I would like to run a full backup before my migration.
 Can this be arranged?

-We do not recommend that you initiate a full backup just before the migration, because it may not complete in time.
+Because it may not complete in time, we do not recommend that you initiate a full backup just before the migration.
 Approximately two hours before the migration is scheduled to start, our automated steps will kill any backup still in progress so that we can ensure a clean shut down.
 If your backups have been completing successfully in the weeks before the migration, you should not need to run an additional backup.
-However, you may raise a ticket with the Managed Backup team to review the possibility of running a differential (or incremental) backup before the migration, if you are concerned.
+However, if you are concerned, you may raise a ticket with the Managed Backup team to review the possibility of running a differential (or incremental) backup before the migration.

 #### How will you keep me informed about the migration?